Risk Factors

 - the product labeling approved by the FDA for our products;

-- the willingness of pharmacists to recommend our Nexafed® products to their customers; and
+- the willingness of pharmacists to recommend our Nexafed products to their customers; and

-- An annual, nondeductible fee on any entity that manufactures or imports certain branded prescription drugs and biologic agents;
+the willingness of consumers to utilize and pay for our products. - An annual, nondeductible fee on any entity that manufactures or imports certain branded prescription drugs and biologic agents;

 - An increase in the minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program;